bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 ### Managers and a better interface

 In this second example, we have media assets that need to be used in a gallery.
-There are two useful models, an image and a video.
+There are two useful models: an image and a video.

 {% highlight python %}
 class MediaAsset(models.Admin):